TechWithRamaa/CPlusPlus-Server-Battlegrounds/ForeverServe-Server-Linux/README.md

-🖥️ Single Request Server - C++ TCP Server for Fun & Learning! 🚀
+🖥️ Forever Running Server - C++ TCP Server for Fun & Learning! 🚀

-Welcome to Single Request Server, a **minimalistic C++ TCP server** designed to handle a single client request at a time!
-This project is perfect for those just getting started with socket programming or anyone looking to brush up on their networking skills.
+Welcome to **Forever Running Server**, a **minimalistic C++ TCP server** designed to serve continuosly client requests in an infinite loop!
+This project is perfect for those who want to deepen their understanding of socket programming and network communication.
 It's lightweight, simple, and sends a proper HTTP response to client requests!

 🌟 Features
 * Simple TCP server built with C++.
-* Handles one connection at a time — easy and  straightforward.
+* Handles multiple connections in a loop — easy and straightforward.
 * Responds with "Hello, World!" via a proper HTTP/1.1 response.
 * Customizable port (default: 8080).